Dahlias: Cut Flower Conditioning And Care Guide

 Hot water conditioning is great for getting the most out of your dahlias.
 This method helps extend the vase life of dahlias for longer periods.

-It is especially useful when purchasing dahlias from local flower farmers, farmer’s markets, or if you cut them from your garden.
+It’s useful especially when purchasing dahlias from local flower farmers, farmer’s markets, or if you cut them from your garden.

 The hot water conditioning method requires the following steps: